Subclipping

 Flow Capture gives you the ability to cut out a specific section from any asset you've uploaded to create an entirely new clip.
 The resulting subclip is generated from the original source file, so there's no copying of copies.

 This feature can only be accessed by the following permission groups: Administrator, Downloader and Uploader.
-In addition, sub clipping is only available when viewing in the Viewer (folder), and not in the Inbox
+In addition, sub clipping is only available when viewing in the folder itself, and not in the Inbox

 If you generate a subclip from an HDR or Dolby Vision asset, it will only generate an SDR version.